By Amy Cutmore

 What colors go with a white kitchen?

-'Consider painting lower cabinets or your kitchen island in a darker, bold hue,' advises Helen Shaw, Benjamin Moore's UK Director.
-'This adds a point of interest to the space while maintaining a feel of openness by keeping the top cupboards in a muted white.'
+The good news is that most colors go with a white kitchen.
+'Consider painting lower cabinets or your kitchen island in a darker, bold hue,' advises Helen Shaw at Benjamin Moore.
+'This adds a point of interest to the space while maintaining a feel of openness by keeping the top cupboards in a muted white.

 'As homeowners become bolder with color choices and look to add accent colors, we have seen a trend for deep navy blues such as Hale Navy.
 They work particularly well on cabinetry and looks striking when anchored with white walls.'